Actress Mila Kunis' escaped stalker caught near Los Angeles

 LOS ANGELES A man convicted of stalking actress Mila Kunis was captured in an alley near Los Angeles on Wednesday, after he escaped from a mental health facility on the weekend by climbing out a bathroom window, authorities said.

-Stuart Lynn Dunn, 30, on Saturday escaped from the locked Olive Vista Behavioural Health Centre in Pomona, east of Los Angeles, Los Angeles County Deputy Chief Probation Officer Reaver Bingham said earlier this week.
+Stuart Lynn Dunn, 30, on Saturday escaped from the locked Olive Vista Behavioral Health Center in Pomona, east of Los Angeles, Los Angeles County Deputy Chief Probation Officer Reaver Bingham said earlier this week.

 Kunis found fame in the late 1990s on TV sitcom "That '70s Show" and starred in the movie comedy "Friends With Benefits."